-This will help you reduce the amount of customers that “drop off” and cancel within their first one or two weeks, all while improving engagement and clarity for customers that decide to stay with your business.
+This will help you reduce the number of customers that “drop off” and cancel within their first one or two weeks, all while improving engagement and clarity for customers that decide to stay with your business.

 Reach out to customers personally

 When a customer signs up for your free trial or purchases your product, do you reach out with a personalized email or send a generic onboarding sequence?